btf7/6502-Emulator/README.md

 This emulator supports all official 6502 instructions.
 If any opcode other than an official one is read, the emulator will crash.\
-Decimal mode is not yet supported.

-If you move the window or grab the title bar, the emulator will freeze until you let go - this is a Windows feature I plan to add a work-around to.

 ## Memory Layout